Elastic Shape Analysis of Movement Data: Comparison to Conventional Discrete Summaries

+The choice of regression model depended on the type of dependent variable: count, binary, ordinal, or continuous.
+Number of falls was the only count-valued trait and was modeled using Poisson regression.
+Sex and race were the only binary-valued traits and were fit using logistic regression.
+Ordinal logistic regression was used for fall-related traits, WOMAC pain and function, health-related quality of life measures, and KLG.
+KLG is a radiographic score of OA severity, while the other ordinal traits represent scores from Likert-type scales.
+All remaining traits were continuous and fit using linear regression.
+As detailed in the previous section, missing trait values (except for JSW) were imputed using the trait mean.
+For integer-valued traits, the mean was rounded to the nearest integer, whereas for continuous traits it was used directly.

-To compare these models, we computed the F-ratio for two cases: (1) a full model containing both full-curve predictors and conventional discrete summaries versus a reduced model containing only the full-curve predictors, and (2) the same full model versus a reduced model containing only the conventional discrete summaries.
-The null hypothesis for this F-test states that the additional predictors in the full model have coefficients equal to zero, meaning they do not contribute additional explanatory power.
-Failing to reject the null hypothesis when the reduced model contains the full-curve predictors suggests that the conventional discrete summaries do not add predictive value beyond the full-curve predictors.
-Conversely, rejecting the null hypothesis when the reduced model contains the conventional discrete summaries indicates that the full-curve predictors offer additional predictive value not captured by conventional discrete summaries alone.
-Similar interpretations apply when reversing the roles of the full-curve and conventional discrete summaries.
+To compare nested models, we computed likelihood ratio tests for two cases: (1) a full model containing both full-curve modes and conventional discrete summaries versus a reduced model with only the full-curve modes, and (2) the same full model versus a reduced model with only the conventional discrete summaries.
+The null hypothesis in each case is that the reduced model explains the data as well as the full model, while the alternative is that the additional independent variables in the full model significantly improve model fit.
+Failing to reject the null when the reduced model contains the full-curve modes suggests that discrete summaries add no explanatory value beyond the full-curve modes.
+Conversely, rejecting the null when the reduced model contains the discrete summaries is evidence that full-curve modes provide additional explanatory value not captured by discrete summaries.
+The same logic applies when the roles of the two variable sets are reversed.
+Note that for linear regression models, the likelihood ratio test is equivalent to the nested-model F-test.

-As before, we used all 2686 gait curves as individual observations, representing each curve either by its full-curve predictors or its corresponding set of conventional discrete summary predictors.
-We again accounted for the dependence between observations using a patient-level bootstrap resampling procedure.
-We then fit the full and reduced models to each resampled dataset and computed the F-statistic, constructing a null distribution for model comparison.

-The results showed that the reduced model with only full-curve predictors was not rejected at the $0.05$ significance level (p-value $0.34$), suggesting that the addition of conventional discrete summaries did not improve model performance, whereas the reduced model with only conventional discrete summary predictors was rejected (p-value $0.016$), indicating that full-curve predictors provided additional predictive value beyond conventional discrete summaries.
-This comparison highlights that full-curve predictors offer greater predictive performance and explain more variation in the important disease indicator, JSW.

-As previously noted, JSW is just one measure of OA severity.
-In the next section, we examine the other key indicators - KLG and WOMAC pain and function scores - along with additional clinical measures relevant to OA.
-By analyzing these broader severity measures and clinical traits, we further assess the added value of full-curve predictors compared to conventional discrete summaries.